CorySpitzer/Issue_Track2/README.md

 * System dependencies: Ruby, Ruby-on-Rails, and all its dependencies
 ## How to run the test suite:
-1. run `rake db:test:prepare` to clean out the testing database for testing
+1. run `rails db:test:prepare` to clean out the testing database for testing
 2. run `rspec` to run the test